-by Carmel McNamara, IOS Press, NL
+by Carmel McNamara, IOS Press, Amsterdam, NL

 Celebrating its 35th anniversary this year, IOS Press will share perspectives and insights into science publishing developments during a symposium on March 31, 2022.
 Prior to the event, this blog post highlights the latest research of one of the speakers in the technical session, Tobias Kuhn from Vrije Universiteit Amsterdam.
 Dr. Kuhn is the co-Editor-in-Chief of Data Science and guest editor of a new special issue, together with his colleague Cristina-Iulia Bucur, which aims to demonstrate for the first time that scientific articles can be formalized and therefore machine-interpretable – including the main scientific claims.

 IOS Press was founded in 1987.
 Since then, developments within scholarly publishing have continued at a rapid pace, some anticipated by forward-thinking leaders in the field, while others have been unforeseen.
 Reflecting on the 30th anniversary celebration in 2017, the company’s founder and director Einar Fredriksson, PhD stated: “IOS Press is based on an academic publishing tradition commenced by learned societies and continued into the 20th century by specialized book-sellers and private sector publishers.
 With the arrival of computer networks and the Web in conjunction with a rapid growth of research and number of publications, and an increased interest among public sector institutions and funding agencies, our working environment is constantly changing.”